ayojs/ayo/CONTRIBUTING.md

 a comment to the Pull Request page mentioning the commit(s) it landed as.
 GitHub often shows the Pull Request as `Closed` at this point, but don't worry.
-If you look at the branch you raised your Pull Request against (probably `master`), you should see a commit with your name on it.
+If you look at the branch you raised your Pull Request against (probably `latest`), you should see a commit with your name on it.
 Congratulations and thanks for your contribution!

 ## Additional Notes